Dominik-Tendera/CAN_laboratory/README.md

 # CAN Laboratory — NUCLEO‑F446ZE

 This lab teaches basic CAN setup and messaging on the NUCLEO‑F446ZE using STM32 HAL.
-Students will primarily work in the `.ioc` (CubeMX) to configure peripherals, then run a minimal demo that sends ASCII "HELLO" over CAN and prints any received text over `USART3` (ST‑LINK VCP).
+Students will primarily work in the `.ioc` (CubeMX) to configure peripherals, then run program that sends ASCII over CAN and prints any received text over `USART3` (ST‑LINK VCP).
+View pdf instruction.

 ## Project Overview
 - Purpose: Practice configuring CAN in CubeMX, sending/receiving frames, and verifying on UART.